clin0/SimpleSearchEngine-Ramen/Simple_Search Engine-Ramen.md

 # How do we conduct the project
-There are two team members, Shuai Teng and Siyi Lin, in this project.
-Each member will create 3 use cases and explore the dataset by Kibana, later we will see our results.
+In this project, we will create 3 use cases and explore the dataset by Elasticsearch Kibana, later we will see our results.

 Three use cases for Siyi Lin & the analysis with results